derek-etherton/langobango2/README.md

 3. Support for common phrases in multiple languages
 4. Gameification aspects with meaningful difficulty scaling
 5. Valid HTTPS certificate on a custom domain name (langobango.me)
-6. Translate user speech back to their preferred language, so they can see what they said

 ## Technology
 * HTML